Video Documentation and Surveillance Systems

 REVIEWERS OF THIS UPPS

-Position Date Director, University Police Department July 1 E2Y Supervisor, Access Services July 1 E2Y Special Assistant to the Vice President for Information Technology July 1 E2Y
+Position Date Director, University Police Department July 1 E2Y Supervisor, Access Services July 1 E2Y Director of Network Operations July 1 E2Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.